 The Graduate Record Examination (GRE) is an essential admission requirement for MS in USA and Canada.
 Due to the COVID-19 pandemic (and other reasons), several top universities are now offering MS in USA without GRE.
-In this post, we have aggregated the list of top universities that do not require GRE for MS for the Fall 2022 intake.
-Additionally, we will also discuss if you should take GRE even if the University does not require GRE and/or GRE-optional.
+Latest Update: MS in USA without GRE for Fall 2023.

 List of Top US Universities Offering MS without GRE Requirement for Fall 2022